 - 4 lb beef tenderloin peeled

-- .5 tsp kosher salt
+- .5 teaspoon kosher salt

-- .5 tsp black pepper freshly ground
+- .5 teaspoon black pepper freshly ground

 - Setup smoker for indirect heat at 350°F. Fold the tail section back over the tenderloin and tie it in place with string.